unt-libraries/keeper/README.md

     Depending your installation, you may need to use the `pip3` command instead.

-    If you receive MySQL-related errors, you may need to install `libmysqlclient-dev` separately from your package manager.
+    If you receive MySQL-related errors, you may need to install `libmysqlclient-dev` on Linux or `brew install mysql` on MacOS.
 You will also need `python3-dev` if you don't already have it installed.

     If you get an error that `bdist_wheel` is not installed, run `pip install wheel` and then run the requirements installation command again.